CTSpine1K: A Large-Scale Dataset for Spinal Vertebrae Segmentation in Computed Tomography: Benchmarking Experiment

 \textbf{Data Split.} Our dataset contains 1005 3D CT volumes (on average, each scan has 504 slices and 11 labeled vertebrae) with over 500,000 labeled vertebrae slices (size of 512x512).
 The CTSpine1K dataset is separated into a training dataset (610 subjects), a public test dataset (197 subjects), and a private test dataset (198 subjects).
 More details about the data split can be seen in Table~\ref{tab1}.
 Aiming to compare the domain differences between our annotated dataset and the VerSe Challenge datasets, we use the 41 public cases from the VerSe Challenges as Test\_VerSe.

 \textbf{Evaluation Metrics.} Every vertebra (from C1 to L6) is labeled with integer values from 1 to 25.
-We here use two ubiquitous metrics prevalent in the medical image segmentation domain: (i) Dice Coefficient (DSC).
-DSC is computed per-label: $2|A*B|/(|A| + |B|)$, where A is the set of foreground voxels of a certain label and B is the predicted mask. (ii) Hausdorff Surface Distance 95 (HD) in mm.
-HD measures the local maximum distance between the two surfaces constructed out of the ground truth and predicted segmentation map.
+Here, we use two ubiquitous metrics prevalent in the medical image segmentation domain: (i) Dice Coefficient (DSC).
+DSC is computed per label: $2|A*B|/(|A| + |B|)$, where A is the set of foreground voxels of a certain label, and B is the predicted mask. (ii) 95th percentile Hausdorff distance (HD95) in mm.
+HD measures the local maximum distance between the two surfaces constructed from the ground truth and predicted segmentation map at the 95th percentile.

-\textbf{Implementation Details.} We train the nnUnet model for 1,000 epochs, keeping the training configuration, such as the learning rate and data augmentation, etc., the same as the original settings in reference \cite{isensee2021nnu}.
+\textbf{Implementation Details.} We train the nnUnet model for 1,000 epochs, keeping the training configuration, such as the learning rate and data augmentation, etc., the same as the original settings in reference \citep{isensee2021nnu}.
 Due to the limit of computing sources, we use \textit{all} folds rather than run five-fold cross-validation while training.
 The experiments are implemented using Pytorch on an RTX 3090 GPU.
-The training time is around 15 days.
+The training time for the last round is around 15 days.